 Innovation is deeply embedded in all that the National Foundation for Cancer Research does.
 Our focus has always been to provide scientists “adventure funding” to discover—and then to incubate their novel ideas and approaches to preventing, diagnosing and treating cancer in support of Research for a Cure.

 This commitment still inspires us today, and in that spirit we’ve leveraged NFCR’s access to leading scientists at major universities, cancer centers and research hospitals into the Salisbury Award for Entrepreneurial Translational Research.
-The newly launched program is proudly named in honor of the co-founders, Franklin, Sr., and Tamara Salisbury, and their son, Franklin, Jr., the organization’s chief executive officer for two decades.
-Over 80 years of combined service, the three Salisburys galvanized NFCR into a significant force in cancer research worldwide.
+The newly launched program is proudly named in honor of the co-founders, Franklin, Sr., and Tamara Salisbury, and the organization’s chief executive officer for two decades, Franklin, Jr. Over 80 years of combined service, the three Salisburys galvanized NFCR into a significant force in cancer research worldwide.

 The Salisbury Award platform is an extension of NFCR’s longstanding support to the kind of “high risk/high reward” research that is providing key insights into the underlying causes of cancer and new approaches to treatments and cures.
 Its goal: catalyzing promising laboratory cancer research and placing resulting technologies onto a pathway toward clinical trials and patient impact.